 The Roots of Memphis Music

-MIA SAINE is a Memphis-native illustrator and designer best known for her polished yet playful work and uplifting messages.
-Her designs and illustrations primarily consist of simplified shapes, fun colors and chalky textures.
-She enjoys showcasing the happiness and empowerment of minorities that reflect the stories of her diverse audience.
-Overall, she strives to use her work to share impactful and relatable storytelling while creating solutions for progression.
-Follow Mia
+Mia Saine is a Memphis-native illustrator and designer best known for their polished yet playful work and uplifting messages.
+Mia's designs and illustrations primarily consist of simplified shapes, fun colors and chalky textures.
+They enjoy showcasing the happiness and empowerment of minorities that reflect the stories of their diverse audience.
+Overall, Mia strives to use their work to share impactful and relatable storytelling while creating solutions for progression.

 TONYA DYSON is a soul singer, songwriter and executive director of the Memphis Slim Collaboratory, a house to give future generations of Soulsville musicians a place to gather, rehearse, learn and create legendary music again.
 With nearly 20 years’ experience, Tonya has been a driving force in the Memphis music scene, producing shows, serving as "curator-at-large" and creating staple events including the Soulsville USA Festival and Soulin' on the River that showcase Memphis talent on a global scale.

 Jared "Jay B." Boyd is a multimedia journalist, artist, humorist, DJ and on-air personality.
 The Memphis native currently serves as program manager for WYXR 91.7 FM and columnist for The Daily Memphian, and recently composed liner notes for the 2020 release of “The Gospel Truth: Complete Singles Collection,” an anthology of recordings from Stax Records’ gospel subsidiary.
 His writing focuses on the oral history of Memphis’ recording and performing industry, while on-air, he co-hosts and writes for the long-running roots music program “Beale Street Caravan.”